Trusted WordPress tutorials, when you need them most.

 User Blocker plugin allows you to easily block an author on your WordPress website without changing author information or deleting their account.

-This helps you make sure that content on your website is not affected while ensuring unwanted users can no longer access the WordPress admin area.
+This helps you ensure that your website’s content is not affected while preventing unwanted users from accessing the WordPress admin area.

 For more information, see our step-by-step guide on how to block a WordPress user without deleting their account.